 Keeping our customers' data secure is Buxton’s #1 priority.
 We take a multi-layered approach to information security that is known as “Defense in Depth.”
 Defense in Depth is a strategy that incorporates enterprise data protection best practices to ensure your information remains secure while in our environment.
-We want to ensure your data is treated with the utmost care from the time it leaves your facility to the delivery of your analysis.
-We also embrace and enforce a philosophy of “least privilege” throughout our ecosystem to ensure that information is accessible to essential Buxton team members only.
-Finally, Buxton will never resell or redistribute any information you have provided to a third party of any kind.
+We want to ensure your data is treated with the utmost care from the time we receive it, until the time we delete it.
+We also embrace and enforce a philosophy of “least privilege” throughout our ecosystem to ensure that information is accessible to essential personnel.
+Finally, Buxton will never resell any information you have provided to a third party of any kind.

-Our infrastructure and security team is both AWS and Information Security certified.
-Our Executive Security Committee (ESC) includes our Chief Financial Officer, Head of Information Technology, and Corporate Controller.
+Our infrastructure and security teams are both AWS and Information Security certified.
+Our Executive Security Committee (ESC) includes our Chief Financial Officer, Chief Information Security Officer, Corporate Controller and the SVP of Systems Engineering.
 Security is our highest priority and enforced from the very top of the organization.

 Incident Response Plan

 - We have implemented a formal procedure for security events and have educated all our employees on our various policies.

 - If a security event was detected, it would be reviewed by key security team members and escalated to our Executive Security Committee (ESC) if warranted.
 If additional investigation or resolution is needed, our Incident Response Team is notified and assembled to rapidly address the event.

 - After a security event is identified, addressed, and resolved, we would conduct a post-mortem analysis.
 The analysis would be reviewed with the ESC and distributed to all appropriate parties.
 It includes action items that would make the detection and prevention of a similar event easier in the future.